 Through the Higgins Academic Center, Randolph-Macon College demonstrates a commitment to academic excellence by providing academic support for all students.
+All of the services described below are free of charge to all students.

-- Tutoring is free to all students and is available in most subjects.
+- 1. Tutoring is available in most subjects.
 It can be received on a drop-in or appointment basis (via e-mail to the individual tutor).
-Schedules and Higgins Center staff rosters are posted around campus each semester and on the college Web site.
-In addition, schedules are put in the campus mailboxes of all faculty members and in the student mailroom. - 2.
-Supervised Study Hall is available most weekdays from 8:30-5:00 and during drop-in tutoring hours.

-- 3. Mentoring is free of charge to all students and is available upon request, through referral, and through Macon Academic Progress (see #5).
+Schedules and Higgins Academic Center staff rosters are posted around campus and on the college Web site each semester. - 2.
+Supplemental Instruction is provided for entry-level math courses: outstanding math students on the Higgins Center tutoring staff attend lectures in finite math, math modeling, and statistics and provide out-of-class group review sessions and individual tutoring. - 3.
+Mentoring is available upon request, through referral, and through the Macon Academic Progress program (see #4).
 Mentors conduct group workshops as well as work with individual students throughout a semester or year.
-Workshop topics may include time management, goal setting, note-taking, critical reading, test preparation, and other study skills.
-During individual sessions, mentors may assist students with social, emotional, and/or academic concerns.
-When appropriate, mentors will refer students to other campus resources. - Supplemental Instruction is provided for entry-level math courses: outstanding math students on the Higgins Center tutoring staff attend lectures in finite math, math modeling, and statistics and provide out-of-class group review sessions and individual tutoring. - 5.
-Macon Academic Progress (MAP) is an early intervention program designed for first-year students and is administered by the Higgins Center in conjunction with the Provost.
-Students are required to meet with academic peer mentors to fulfill the terms of a contract written to meet each student's individual needs.
-Students on probation and others in need of structured academic support may be placed in MAP by the Provost of the College at any time. - 6.
+During individualsessions, mentors may assist students with social, emotional, and/or academic concerns.
+When appropriate, mentors will refer students to other campus resources. - 4.
+Macon Academic Progress (MAP) is an early intervention program designed for first-year students and is administered by the Higgins Academic Center in conjunction with the Provost's Office.
+In addition, students on probation and others in need of structured academic support may be placed in MAP by the Provost of the College at any time.
+Students in MAP are required to meet with academic peer mentors to fulfill the terms of a contract written to meet each student's individual needs..
+Entering students may be enrolled in a related program, known as Early MAP, which supports students to transition successfully to Randolph-Macon College. - 5.
 The Speaking Center supports the college's effort to improve student speaking and group work through tutoring.
-The center also helps faculty to use a range of communication activities tools to enhance student learning through one-on-one consulting between the faculty member and the center director. - 7.
+The Center also provides practice spaces and one-on-one consultation and feedback for oral communication assignments. - 6.
 The Writing Center supports the college's efforts to improve student writing and to use writing as a tool to aid learning.
-The center offers students tutoring as they work on writing assignments or on specific writing problems. - 8.
+The center offers students tutoring as they work on writing assignments or on specific writing problems. - 7.
 The Office of Instructional Technology assists students with various needs related to using computer and media technology in their academic work.